 Skip to content

-Did you know perfectionism can take root in one life area and not another?
+Did you know perfectionism can show up in one life area and not another?

-On the other hand, I’ve tried to perfect every aspect of my life, as if each one were a video game level to surmount.
+On the other hand, I’ve tried to perfect every aspect of my life in the past, as if each one were a video game level to surmount.

 Perhaps you can relate?